AlexFreik/Checkers-in-Delft/WEB.md

 ### 2
 #### 2.1

-We are not allowd to create new resource so the request fails with 404 error.
+We are not allowed to create a new resource, so the request fails with a 404 error.

 ```
 HTTP/1.1 404 NOT FOUND